openfaas/docs/docs/deployment/openshift.md

 ##### Notes on picking an "imagePullPolicy"

 As mentioned above, the default value is `Always`.
-Every time a function is deployed or is scaled up, Openshift will pull a potentially updated copy of the image from the registry.
+Every time a function is deployed or is scaled up, OpenShift will pull a potentially updated copy of the image from the registry.
 If you are using static image tags like `latest`, this is necessary.

 When set to `IfNotPresent`, function deployments may not be updated when using static image tags like `latest`. `IfNotPresent` is particularly useful when developing locally with Minishift.

 When set to `Never`, only local (or pulled) images will work.
-This is useful if you want to tightly control which images are available and run in your Openshift cluster.
+This is useful if you want to tightly control which images are available and run in your OpenShift cluster.